Screen reading: Criticism

 Critics have voiced concerns about screen reading, though some have taken a more positive stance.
 Kevin Kelly believes that we are transitioning from "book fluency to screen fluency, from literacy to visuality".
 Anne Mangen holds that because of the materialist nature of a printed book the reader is more engaged with a text, while the opposite is true with a digital text in which the reader is engaged in a "shallower, less focused way".
 Nicholas Carr, author of The Shallows, says that “the ability to skim text is every bit as important as the ability to read deeply.
 What is… troubling, is that skimming is becoming our dominant mode of reading” (138).

+Eye strain

-Studies have shown that prolonged exposure to computer screens can have negative effects on the eyes, causing symptoms of computer vision syndrome (CVS) that include strained eyes and blurred vision.
-The occurrence of CVS has grown greatly over the past few years, effecting a large majority of American workers who spend over three hours a day on computers in some form.
+Studies have shown that prolonged exposure to computer screens can have negative effects on the eyes, causing symptoms of computer vision syndrome (CVS) that include strained eyes, blurred vision and headaches.
+CVS can occur when people spend more than 3 hours per day using screens.
+Symptoms of CVS are common: approximately two-thirds of people report experiencing at least one of them.